Buenos Aires Argentina Guide

 Futuristic ice cream at Un Altra Volta

-It is also a great place for a coffee with friends, especially on a nice spring or summer day when you can sit out in the lovely shaded patio at the back.
-There seems like there is a nice mix of people there, always quite busy, with a chatty atmosphere, and lots of eye candy to look at for both sexes, as is often the case in Recoleta.
+It is also a great place for a coffee with friends, especially on a nice spring or summer day.
+There is always a nice mix of people there, always quite busy, with a chatty atmosphere, typical of the cafes in Recoleta.
 Plus, the staff are extremely courteous and attentive.
 And if you don’t feel like ice cream, then a nice alternative is coffee with a few of their finely crafted chocolates, which although they don’t quite reach the heights of the gelato, are certainly very tasty.

 If you have the chance to trie helado El Piave, do it, i don’t know if it’s really as good as volta but it’s worth a try.